tsujamin/digi-approval/design/design.md

 + A "state" basis: how many approvals are pending?
 How many have been granted/rejected recently?
 By whom?

 All reports can be generated by managers and administrators.
 Some reports (calendar/location) can be generated by approvers so as they do not double-book events.

+### Additional notes ###
++ In order for the pre-filling of related data to work, administrators must be able to tag questions in a way the system can understand (i.e. not just by the name of the question).
++ The system requires some way for administrators to define template emails for out of system agency emails, and have them filled in appropriately.

++ The system requires rules about what resets a time limit: for example sending documentation back to an applicant for more information.

 ## Technology Stack ##